krisp

 For instance, some companies integrate their branding efforts with phonetic transcriptions.

 Such companies seek to be more inclusive, especially to non-native speakers.
-This starts right from their brand names, enabling people from diverse backgrounds to be able to correctly pronounce their brand name.
+This starts right from their brand names, enabling people from diverse backgrounds to pronounce their brand name correctly.

-Moreover, some businesses are considering using phonetic transcriptions during their sales calls, especially when dealing with international speakers.
-This enables these companies to review their sales pitches and ensure they conform to how their customers understand them better, enabling them to review their sales strategies.
+Moreover, some businesses consider using phonetic transcriptions during their sales calls, especially with international speakers.
+This enables these companies to review their sales pitches and ensure they conform to how their customers understand them better, allowing them to review their sales strategies.

 Like any system, phonetic transcription has its limitations.
-As a rule of thumb, it would be prudent for those who want to use this transcription to fully understand its limitations to avoid inconveniences.
+As a rule of thumb, it would be prudent for those who want to use this transcription to understand its limitations and avoid inconveniences entirely.

-Here are some of the main limitations you can get from using phonetic transcription:
+Here are some of the main limitations you can get from using phonetic transcription of words:

 Pronunciation can vary significantly among individuals, regions, and dialects.
 While phonetic transcription provides a standardized representation, it may not account for all the subtle variations in pronunciation.